mswietlicki/KorpoCleaner/README.md

 # KorpoCleaner

 This is instruction how to rid my company laptop of company bloatware, spyware and preapre it for normal use.
+Work on Window 8.1 and Windows 10

 1. Request Local Admin Account for recovery purposes.
 Then check if it works.
 2. Open Computer Management (compmgmt.msc).
 Go to "Local Users and Groups"/Groups.
 Open Administrators.
 Add your normal domain user.